 A 1918 classic silent movie starring Polga Negri.
 A new soundtrack for the film will be performed by the composer, Klezmatics co-founder Alicia Svigals on violin with Marilyn Lerner on piano.

 The subject matter of the film is remarkably progressive for the time period, serving as a reminder of how dramatically prevalent attitudes, such as racial prejudice, can shift with political regimes.
-The Templehof production was shot entirely in Warsaw near the end of the First World War including the Jewish neighbourhood of Nalewki – the Warsaw ghetto - that would later be destroyed along with its inhabitants, some of whom are captured in street scenes in the film.
-Hitler would later order all copies of the film to be destroyed but one survived in Holland and was recently restored by Kevin Brownlow.
+The Templehof production was shot entirely in German occupied Warsaw near the end of the First World War, including the Jewish neighbourhood of Nalewki.
+This area of the city would later become part of the Warsaw ghetto, established and then destroyed by Nazi Germany along with all of its inhabitants during the Second World War.
+Hitler ordered all copies of the film to be destroyed but one survived in Holland and was recently restored by Kevin Brownlow.
 This is the version of the film that will be shown with remade English intertitles.

 Alicia Svigals, an accomplished Klezmer violinist based in New York and co-founder of the “Klezmatics”, was commissioned in 2013 to write a new musical score for the film by the Foundation for Jewish Culture.
 Svigals along with jazz pianist Marilyn Lerner will be performing this score live during the screening.
 The performance takes place at Temple Israel on February 10, 2019 at 2pm.